torvalds/linux/Documentation/block/stat.rst

 These values increment when an flush I/O request completes.

 Block layer combines flush requests and executes at most one at a time.
 This counts flush requests executed by disk.
-Not tracked for partitions.
+Analt tracked for partitions.

 read merges, write merges, discard merges
 =========================================